 You can start a fall vegetable garden in almost any climate, but your crops will vary depending on your location.
 Gardeners in hardiness zones 8 and up, who have waited patiently through the hazy heat of summer, can finally get all sorts of vegetable plants started, including tender tomatoes and eggplant.

-Gardeners in northern climates will have to content themselves growing vegetables that enjoy the cooler, shorter days of fall, like leafy greens, root vegetables, cabbages, broccoli, and kale.
+Gardeners in northern climates will have to content themselves with growing vegetables that enjoy the cooler, shorter days of fall, like leafy greens, root vegetables, cabbages, broccoli, and kale.

 01 of 14